kristian-lange-tw/JATOS_docs_v3/pages/Update-JATOS.md

 ### Special cases

-#### Pre-releases
+#### Pre-releases (experimental)
 Pre-releases will not be available as auto-updates by default.
-If you want to force this to be the case (and you know what you're doing), append the parameter "&showPreReleases" to your JATOS home page URL.
+If you want to force this to be the case (and you know what you're doing), append the parameter _allowPreReleases_ to your JATOS home page URL (e.g. _localhost/jatos?allowPreReleases_).

+#### Enforce an update to a special version (experimental)
+The parameter _version_ can be added to your JATOS home page URL (e.g. _localhost/jatos?version=v3.4.1_) and takes the version tag as specified in GitHub and enforces an update to this version.
+This should never be used on a JATOS server that stores any valuable data.

 #### Major updates
 Auto-updating might not always be possible.
 JATOS versions will be flagged so that they are not available for auto-update.
 You'll have to do a [manual update](#Manual-Updates).